Skip to main content

 async def update_event(event_id: int, name: str, interpreter: str, event_type: str, xmlstatement: str, eventstatus: str = "1") -> str:

-• The docstring serves as the schema/input specification for the update_event tool, defining parameters: event_id (int), name (str), interpreter (str), event_type (str), xmlstatement (str), and eventstatus (str with default '1').
+• Input schema defined in the docstring/type hints: event_id (int), name (str), interpreter (str), event_type (str), xmlstatement (str), eventstatus (str, default '1').
+The function returns a JSON string response.

 async def update_event(event_id: int, name: str, interpreter: str, event_type: str, xmlstatement: str, eventstatus: str = "1") -> str: